 Mosteiro dos Jeronimos

-An outstanding example of Late Gothic Manueline architecture, the 500 year old Jeronimos Monastery complex is huge, spanning a large city block.
-Be sure to visit the cloisters and the Church of Santa Maria as you admire the highly ornate Manueline (maritime) decoration and learn the connection and history of the early sailors (explorers) including Vadco da Gama who spent his last night here before his voyage to the Far East.
+An outstanding example of Late Gothic Manueline architecture, the 500-year-old Jeronimos Monastery complex is huge, spanning a large city block.
+Be sure to visit the cloisters and the Church of Santa Maria as you admire the highly ornate Manueline (maritime) decoration and learn the connection and history of the early sailors (explorers) including Vasco da Gama who spent his last night here before his voyage to the Far East.

 Padrão dos Descobrimentos

 Standing opposite the Jeronimos Monastery, moments away from where the Portuguese navigators set sail for India and China in the 15th and 16th centuries, stands a monument that celebrates the Age of Discovery.
 Figures of Henry the Navigator, Vasco da Gama, Ferdinand Magellan and more than 30 other people make up part of this imposing monument.